MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-report-themes.md

 ### Situations when Report Theme colors won't stick to your reports
 Let's say you apply a custom color set (or individual color) to a particular data point in a visual.
 When you apply a Report Theme, it will *not* override that customized data point color.

-In addition, maybe you want to manually set the color of a data point color by using the Theme colors section.
+Maybe you also want to manually set the color of a data point color by using the Theme colors section.
 The colors will *not* be updated when you apply a new Report Theme.
 If you want to get your default colors back, so they'll update when you apply a new Report Theme, select **Revert to default** in the **Theme colors** palette.

 ![Revert to default](media/desktop-report-themes/report-themes_9.png)